ksm492/web-nyu-idm/object-meditation/notes.md

 ### What does my object sound like?
 - My object clatters when it falls, so much so that every time it does I'm worried that it broke.
 But when it's with the other bunny, it never falls and is silent.
+I would associate it with Anna's voice, probably saying "hello!" or "give me attention!"

 ### What does my object smell like?
 - My object doesn't smell like anything (not me or Anna).
+If it were a smell, it would be Anna's perfume (Ralph Lauren, Tender Romance).

 ### Where did you get it?
 - Anna gave me my bunny a few days before I left for New York.
 She has the other half with her back home.
+It was a going-away gift, but more like a part of Anna coming with me.

 ### What are the emotions attached to this object for you?
 - This object makes me both happy and sad.
 It reminds me of Anna, which makes me